Editorial · PetScored desk · May 15, 2026

 Why this matters for a Brand Trust score

+Here is why you should care about a plant changing hands at all.
 The four most-cited factors that distinguish a serious pet food brand from a marketing operation are, roughly:

 - Owns and operates primary manufacturing